Definition of GAAP

 GAAP is the acronym for generally accepted accounting principles.
-In the U.S. that means
+GAAP consists of the following:

-1) the basic accounting principles and guidelines such as the cost principle, matching principle, full disclosure, etc.,
+- Basic underlying accounting principles, assumptions, and concepts such as the cost principle, matching principle, full disclosure principle, and more.

-2) the detailed standards and other rules issued by the Financial Accounting Standards Board (FASB) and its predecessor the Accounting Principles Board, and
+- Detailed reporting standards and other rules established and organized by the Financial Accounting Standards Board (FASB) in its Accounting Standards Codification (FASB ASC)

 - Generally accepted industry practices

 - Monetary Unit Assumption

 - Cost Principle (or Measurement Principle)